Neurocognitive Research Lab

 Learning Disabilities Group

-In doing so, the LD group (1) has established the reliability and construct validity of major cognitive and linguistic batteries in order to reliably assess the various cognitive, linguistic, and neuropsychological skills that are related to the identification of Specific Learning Disorders (SLD), (2) investigates the possible neurological basis of children with language and reading disabilities through the use of eye-tracking and electrophysiological (event-related potentials; ERP) methodologies, (3) examines the relationship between fluid intelligence and language ability by recording the ERPs of childhood populations varying in age and ability, and (d) develops and tests different intervention strategies across individual cases.
+Technologies & Methods: The Learning Disabilities Group uses innovative methods to diagnose and treat relevant conditions.
+It has established the reliability and validity of primary cognitive and linguistic batteries to assess various skills related to identifying Specific Learning Disorders (SLD).
+The LDG also investigates the possible neurological basis of children with language and reading disabilities using eye-tracking and electrophysiological methodologies (event-related potentials; ERPs / fixation-related potentials; FRPs).
+Finally, the Learning Disabilities Group examines the relationship between fluid intelligence and language ability by recording the ERPs of childhood populations varying in age and ability.

 Language and Cognitive Development Research Group